ChenBohan/CarND-17-Motion-Planning-PID-Control/README.md

 ## P control

+- P = proportional

-P control uses present infomation.
+- Using present infomation.

-The cross track error, `cte` is the current y position of the robot (our reference is a horizontal line) along the x-axis.

-To get the steering value we multiply the `tau` parameter with the `cte`.
+- `cte`: cross track error.

+- `tau`: response strength of the proportional controller.

+- Your steering angle, alpha, equals a proportional factor of `tau` to the cross track error.
+What will happen to the car?
+    - Car overshoots.

 ```python
 def run(robot, tau, n=100, speed=1.0):